-Clinton's visit to Prague follows one by U.S. Assistant Secretary of Commerce Nicole Lamb-Hale last week.
-Lamb-Hale said the U.S. Export-Import Bank was interested in financing the deal if Westinghouse were picked.
+The secretary of state's visit to Prague follows U.S. Assistant Secretary of Commerce Nicole Lamb-Hale's trip last week.
+Lamb-Hale said the U.S. Export-Import Bank would be interested in financing the deal if Westinghouse is chosen.

-Many Czech officials fear an over reliance on Russian energy will put their country under too much influence from its former communist master.
-After the end of the Cold War and the collapse of the former Soviet Union, Prague became a close ally of the United States.
+Many Czech officials fear an over-reliance on Russian energy will put their country under too much influence from its former communist master.

-The Russian bidders have sought to allay Czech fears about Moscow and stressed that there would be a high participation rate by domestic firms if they won the tender.
+The Russian bidders have sought to allay Czech fears about energy reliance on Moscow and have stressed there would be high participation by domestic firms if they won the tender.